 You can be charged with Intoxication Assault even if you injure only one person, but if multiple people are injured, the punishment may be more severe.

-What is the punishment for Intoxication Assault?
+What is the penalty for a Texas Intoxication Assault offense?

 In addition, there is a minimum of 30 days in jail required if you receive a probation (“community supervision”) sentence.[4]